nicholaslantz/pumpkin-mines/README.md

 ### Controls ###

-* wasd or arrow keys to move the cursor.
+* arrow keys to move the cursor.
-    * shift to move in increments of 5 tiles.
-        * Note: This will NOT work with arrow keys, see large comment in main.c for explanation.
-* enter,e to reveal a cell
+* e to reveal a cell
-* space,f to flag a cell
+* f to flag a cell
 * q to quit
 * F3 To toggle debug mode
     * You can also give the program -d or --debug as arguments to